 Lower Long Tom AVA

 This is the land of estate-grown Pinot.
 Some very special wines are made here.
-The Lower Long Tom features 12 wineries and 24 vineyards, all benefiting from Bellpine soil—silty clay loam over sandstone.
+The Lower Long Tom features over a dozen wineries and vineyards, all benefiting from Bellpine soil—silty clay loam over sandstone.
 Also, due to ridge lines, weather patterns in this region are slightly warmer than other parts of the Willamette Vally.
 The grapes grown here tend to be smaller sized with concentrated flavors, and the resulting wines have stronger tannins.

 As you linger over a glass, you may even learn some of the fascinating stories behind the wineries and the winemakers themselves.

 Small by intention, many limited production wines are exclusively poured in Junction City tasting rooms.
 Junction City's hands-on vintners pride themselves on the quality of their wines.
 Whether expounding on wine making traditions, sustainable farming practices or wine affordability; these proprietors exude passion.

 When touring Junction City's wineries, plan to indulge in Walnut Ridge's accompaniment menu, play golf at the course adjacent Benton-Lane, enjoy a concert at Bennett Vineyards or High Pass Winery and enjoy the charming intimacy at Brigadoon.
 And with advance arrangements as part of a small group, you can even bottle your own wine at RainSong Vineyard!